Managing loans in QuickBooks Online involves accurately recording payments to reflect both principal and interest components.

 Keep reading for full instructions with screenshots.

-In this example, I’m going to show you how to add a loan payment using a check.
+In this example, you’ll learn how to add a loan payment using a check.

-Click the +New button in the upper-left-hand corner.
-Under Vendors select Check.
+Navigate to the +New button located in the upper-left corner.

 In Category Details, you’re telling QuickBooks why you’re giving your bank this money.
-In this case, it’s a loan.
+In this case, it’s a loan which will be split into principal and interest.

 In my example, I’m making a payment of $500.